 We also looked at the manufacturing process.
 High ranking products like Life Extension were produced in manufacturing centers that were held to rigorous standards.
 Most of them are certified and tested by third parties, and a couple of them are even registered with the FDA as well as the supplement industry’s quality regulation boards.

-Dose was important too.
+The dose was important too.
 We aimed for our products to have a minimum of 500mg of NAC per serving.
 Another part of the dosage was how each dose gets delivered.
 All of these supplements include rapid release formulas that deliver the dose to your system rapidly, ensuring quick results.
-Jarrow Formula’s even uses a proprietary bi-release system that releases 1/3 of the dose immediately and the other 2/3 over time to extend the effectiveness of the dose.
+Jarrow Formula’s even uses a proprietary bi-release system that releases 1/3 of the dose immediately and the other 2/3 overtime to extend the effectiveness of the dose.

 After all this, we determined the top 10 best NAC supplements on the market.